-Echidnas are solitary, wandering waddlers: they have large, overlapping home ranges (up to 50 hectares) and only maintain a fixed address when rearing their young in a burrow.
+Echidnas are solitary, wanderers: they have large, overlapping home ranges (up to 50 hectares) and only maintain a fixed address when rearing their young in a burrow.

 How do you know when echidnas are breeding?
 Just look for a female being trailed by one to ten males.
 This can last for weeks at a time.

 The female will then lay a single, leathery egg.
 Only 0.16 cm long, this tiny egg is incubated in her pouch.
 When the egg is the size of a jellybean, the young echidna – the puggle – hatches from the egg.
 It’s then carried in the mother’s pouch for about three months, where it suckles on her mammary glands.

 Adult echidnas eat ants and termites, and sometimes feast on earthworms, beetles and moth larvae.
 Without teeth to chew their prey, they grind food between their tongue and the bottom of their mouth.
 Their tongue is so sticky and effective that they accidentally consume a lot of dirt while feeding, which is why their droppings are laced with soil.

-Echidnas typically live up to 10 years in the wild, but they’ve been recorded as living for 49 years in captivity.
+Echidnas typically live up to 10 years in the wild, but have been recorded living 49 years in captivity.

-The primary threat to echidnas is habitat loss, especially the loss of fallen logs and tree stumps, and protective understory vegetation.
+The primary threat to echidnas is habitat loss, especially the loss of fallen logs and tree stumps, and protective understorey vegetation.
 As they move so slowly they‘re also vulnerable to being hit by vehicles.